 Fibromyalgia is a widely misunderstood chronic pain condition that can cause severe disruption to your life.
-At Houston Spine & Rehabilitation Centers in The Woodlands, Sugar Land, and Houston, Texas, the team provides personalized, multidisciplinary treatments to reduce your symptoms and restore your quality of life.
+At Houston Spine & Rehabilitation Centers in The Woodlands and Houston, Texas, the team provides personalized, multidisciplinary treatments to reduce your symptoms and restore your quality of life.
 Call Houston Spine & Rehabilitation Centers or make an appointment online today.

 Fibromyalgia is a disorder characterized by widespread musculoskeletal pain accompanied by fatigue, sleep, memory, and mood issues.
 Researchers believe that fibromyalgia amplifies painful sensations by affecting the way your brain processes pain signals.